nickcharlton/talks/maintaining-open-source/presentation.md

 # Hi, I'm Nick

 ^ I’m a developer at thoughtbot.
-We’re a consultancy that works with a broad range of clients, some small, some quite large.
+We’re a consultancy that works with a broad range of clients, some small, some quite large and we've collaborated on a few projects with you folks, too.

 ^ You might know thoughtbot from our blog or our open source work.
 We've done a lot in the Ruby community.
 For the past couple of years, I’ve taken over maintaining a couple of those open source projects and that’s what I spend nearly all of my non-client work time on.

-^ I also went to Uni here.

 ---

 ## Investment Time

 ^ By “non-client time”, I mean investment days.
 As a consultancy, we work in 4 day weeks.
-The remaining day, typically Fridays, in which to work on projects which invest in ourselves, the company or the community as a whole.
+The remaining day, typically Fridays, we work on projects which invest in ourselves, the company or the community as a whole.

-^ As a 15 year-old company, this hasn’t always been the case; back when we’d started a lot of our early open source efforts it was mostly between projects and in evenings or weekends.
+^ As a 15 or so year-old company, this hasn’t always been the case; back when we’d started, a lot of our early open source efforts were between projects and in evenings or weekends.
 I’ll come back to this later on.

 ---

 ![inline](images/administrate-repo.png)

 ^ I maintain a few popular Ruby gems. `administrate`, which is a non-domain specific language approach to building an admin interface in a Rails app.

 ---